Softorage/Softorage/content/software/kodi.md

 sysreq:
   linux:
     -
-      min: "CPU: x86 or x86-64 processor such as: Intel Pentium 4/ Pentium M, AMD Athlon 64 / Opteron, or newer CPU (that support SSE2, which all CPUs made within the last 10-years does).
-* If your GPU/VPU does not support hardware video decoding then you will require a fast modern processor is required to decode some 1080p videos encoded in H.264, VC-1/WMV9, HEVC/H.265 VP9, etc"
+      min: "CPU: x86 or x86-64 processor such as: Intel Pentium 4/ Pentium M, AMD Athlon 64 / Opteron, or newer CPU (that support SSE2, which all CPUs made within the last 10-years does).\n* If your GPU/VPU does not support hardware video decoding then you will require a fast modern processor is required to decode some 1080p videos encoded in H.264, VC-1/WMV9, HEVC/H.265 VP9, etc"
       recm: ""
     -
       min: "RAM: 1GB or more in a HTPC media player appliance-like computer dedicated for Kodi"
       recm: "RAM: 2GB or more in a computer for multipurpose use" -
-      min: "Graphics: AMD/Intel
-* Mesa 11.3 or later"
+      min: "Graphics: AMD/Intel\n* Mesa 11.3 or later"
-      recm: "Graphics: AMD/ATI, Intel, or NVIDIA which support OpenGL 2.0 or later.
+      recm: "Graphics: AMD/ATI, Intel, or NVIDIA which support OpenGL 2.0 or later.\n\nAMD/Intel\n*  Mesa 17.1 or later (required for 10 bit HEVC)"

-AMD/Intel
-*  Mesa 17.1 or later (required for 10 bit HEVC)"
     -
       min: "Video decoding: See https://kodi.wiki/view/Supported_hardware#Linux."
       recm: ""